-Mental illness not only reduces an individual’s quality of life, but also increases health costs.
+Mental illness not only reduces an individual’s quality of life but also increases health costs.
 Around $201bn is spent annually on mental health.
-As more people reach age, this figure is expected to increase some health conditions such as dementia.
+As more people reach an age, this figure is expected to raise some health conditions such as dementia.
 Because of treatment costs, many people with mental health problems don’t receive timely professional support.
 Artificial smart tools could offer a more accessible solution.

 While using AI to support the current mental health crisis is highly promising, barriers remain to be overcome.
 There are considerable concerns about privacy and people willing and comfortable to receive different levels of monitoring in their daily lives.
 Moreover, these applications are not regulated, so any app should be used with a mental health professional.
 It is essential that protocols are in place when creating AI tools that make them safe, efficient, and built and trained with a wide range of data so that the tools are not targeted at a specific population.
 Overall, AI is committed to providing our mental health crisis with critical resources.